 We’re going to break down each category of what you need to know when you visit Magic Kingdom now, but here are a few of the most important parts:

 The most important thing to know are all the new safety guidelines Disney has put in place.
 The whole reason that Disney World closed in the first place is because of the current health crisis, and the only reason the parks are even able to reopen again is because of the list of safety guidelines to help protect guests and Cast Members.

 - Increased cleaning and sanitation

 - More guest hand-washing and sanitizing stations

 The big one of course is that face masks are now required at Walt Disney World in almost every public space.
 Face coverings are strictly enforced and guests who refuse will be asked to put one on or leave.
 This even includes on rides.
 It might be easy on Pirates of the Caribbean, but I think a bunch of masks are going to get lost on Space Mountain.

 Cleaning and sanitization will be increased throughout the Magic Kingdom with Cast Members passing through every area more often than before.
-Also, guests will be required to practice distancing while waiting in line for the attractions and in all public spaces.
+Also, guests are required to practice distancing while waiting in line for the attractions and in all public spaces.

 Read our post on all the New Changes and Safety Measures at Disney World which explains them all in more detail.

 The overall guest capacity for Disney’s Magic Kingdom has been greatly reduced, although right now Disney isn’t saying exactly what the limit is.
-The maximum capacity for the Magic Kingdom is approximately 100,000 people, but during the phased reopening, expect the limit to be 20-30% of that.
+The maximum capacity for the Magic Kingdom is approximately 100,000 people, but during the phased reopening, so far the limit has been capped at 20-30%.

 That means Disney will hold attendance to no more than 20,000-30,000 guests at this time.
 Disney’s plan is to be able to slowly increase that number and eventually bring capacity as close to normal.